Port Canaveral and Cocoa Beach Beaches – A Guide for Cruisers and Visitors

 To see real-time beach conditions, here is a webcam of Cocoa Beach Pier:

 The pier is fun but you either have to pay $2 to walk beyond the restaurants or buy a drink inside and keep the receipt!
-There is a small drink station on the outside pier (while the Tiki Bar is under construction).
+When paying you get a $2 discount token to be used when ordering drinks at the tiki bar!

 Parking/entry Costs – $10 – $20 per car (including the $2 pier entry fee) but free after 4pm.
 Metered parking is also available.